 West Pacific subduction system

-Schematic tectonic reconstruction of the Philippine SZI event (modified from Hall, 1996 and Wu et al., 2016).
-The collision of the Palawan continental block with the trench of the east-dipping subduction of the Eurasia plate below the Philippine Sea Plate is suggested to have caused a flip in subduction polarity, initiating the new Tonga-Kermadec subduction zone, possibly exploiting a weakness due to the presence of an old subduction zone.
-Shown are the new subduction zone (pink line) and other active (solid purple lines) and inactive (dashed purple lines) subduction zones, and spreading ridges (solid red lines).
+Schematic tectonic reconstruction of the Tonga-Kermadec SZI event (modified from Whattam et al., 2008).
+The collision of the Papua New Guinea continental block with the Loyalty-Three Kings trench is suggested to have caused a flip in subduction polarity, initiating the new Tonga-Kermadec subduction zone, possibly exploiting a weakness due to the presence of an old subduction zone.
+Shown are the new subduction zone (pink line), other active (solid purple lines) and inactive (dashed purple lines) subduction zones, and spreading ridges (solid red lines).

-Seismic tomography VoteMap (Shephard et al., 2017) analysis of the Philippine SZI event.
+Seismic tomography VoteMap (Shephard et al., 2017) analysis of the Tonga-Kermadec SZI event.

-Philippine SZI event as reconstructed in the model of Müller et al. (2016).
-Pink dashed (solid with teeth) line shows the Philippine trench 1 Myr before (at) SZI time in the model.
-Purple (red) lines show segments of neighbouring subduction zones (ridges and transforms) that lie within some radius of the Philippine trench (pink line); the brightness of the colours reflects 3 different distance thresholds of 250, 500 and 1000 km.
+Tonga-Kermadec SZI event as reconstructed in the model of Müller et al. (2016).
+Pink dashed (solid with teeth) line shows the Tonga-Kermadec trench 1 Myr before (at) SZI time in the model.
+Purple (red) lines show segments of neighbouring subduction zones (ridges and transforms) that lie within some radius of the Tonga-Kermadec trench (pink line); the brightness of the colours reflects 3 different distance thresholds of 250, 500 and 1000 km.